Class 8 Exam > Class 8 Notes > Social Studies (SST) Class 8 > Important Questions: Parliament and the Making of Laws - 1

 Democratic governments, in our times are usually referred to as representatives’ democracies.
 In representative democracies, people do not participate directly but, instead, choose their representative through an election process.
 These MLA’s meet & make decisions for the entire population.
 These days, a govt. can not call itself democratic unless it allows what is known as Universal Adult Franchise.
 This means that all adult citizens in the country are allowed to vote.

-Q 6: Why do we have a system where the representatives are elected for a fixed period and not for life?
+Q6.
+Why do we have a system where the representatives are elected for a fixed period and not for life?

-Q 7: Describe the ways other than participating in elections to express approval or disapproval of the actions of the government.
+Q7.
+Describe the ways other than participating in elections to express approval or disapproval of the actions of the government.

-1. Participating in political discussions
+• Participating in political discussions to share views and opinions.

-2. Writing letters to the elected representatives
+• Writing letters to elected representatives to voice concerns or support.

 The document Class 8 Civics Chapter 3 Important Question Answers - Why Do We Need Parliament is a part of the Class 8 Course Social Studies (SST) Class 8.